youngsoul/rpi-motion-detection-background-subtraction/Readme.md

 Masking out ROI is not always required, or even desirable.
 This will depend upon your use case.
 For example, in part 2 where we create an facial recognition alarm system we do NOT mask out any regions.

+* Save captured images in a background thread

+* Save captures images to dropbox in a background thread

 ## Attribution